 From improv comedy at Theatre 99, to moss covered graveyards, to the City Market, to the park at battery point, to the many gorgeous dwellings that fill the tree-lined streets – there’s huge amounts to do and see here, certainly more than we could manage over five days, let alone fit into a 2 day itinerary!

 I don’t think you’ll have any problems filling your time, instead, you’ll just be working out when you can next return.
 Now lets look at some practicalities for helping you plan your visit to Charleston.

 Getting to and from Charleston

-Charleston has a well serviced airport offering flights to 19 cities in the US, meaning it’s easy to get here from most places.
+Charleston has a well serviced airport offering flights to a number of cities in the US, meaning it’s easy to get here from most places.
 If you’re coming from outside the US, you’ll have to go via an international hub such as Washington or New York.
 We recommend Priceline’s flight comparison tool as the fastest way to find the best deals on flights.
 From the airport we took an Uber, but there are also regular taxis and a shuttle bus service.

 By car, US Highway 17 runs down the coast through Charleston, whilst I-26 terminates here if you’re coming from the west.